DLAIE/2025-LeaderboardContest/submissions.md

-Your code must include a section that implements/subclasses the `SubmissionInterface` with the following endpoints:
+Your code must include a section that implements/subclasses the `SubmissionInterface` with the following endpoints:  **See [sample_submission.py](sample_submission.py) for full details -- just modify that!**

 ```python
 class SubmissionInterface: